Doctor's Guide

 Travellers' diarrhoea, nausea — what helps

-5 min read Henrik VenusHenrik Venus, physician Updated: April 2026
+5 min read Henrik VenusHenrik Venus, physician Updated: July 2026

 Gastrointestinal infections and food poisoning are among the most common holiday complaints on Mallorca.
+As a private-physician house-call service in southwest Mallorca (Paguera, Port d'Andratx, Calvià), Doc-Mallorca treats gastrointestinal infections (gastroenteritis) directly at your hotel or finca — flat-rate fees from 350–450 €, with a personal call-back from the doctor.
 Unfamiliar hygiene standards, different water, unaccustomed food and warm temperatures can quickly cause symptoms — and the resulting fluid loss often triggers dehydration in the Mallorca summer.

 Symptoms